 Option 2 – Modify the vFlyteAir SR20, Version 1.6, to include a Laminar G1000

-There may be some instances where the XTextureExtractor may not work and/or users may not be satisfied with the missing map screen; another option exists which trades off fixing those issues, but introduces another.
+There may be some instances where the XTextureExtractor may not work and/or users may not be satisfied with the missing map screen; another option exists that trades off fixing those issues, but introduces another.
 That option is to place the Laminar G1000 PFD and MFD into the vFlyteAir SR20 model.
 What this option provides, is a G1000 avionics suite that supports POP-OUT windows without the need for and limitation of Option 1 … with two caveats:

 Because the Laminar G1000 does NOT support the keypad and number pad found on the RealSimGear GCU unit, those buttons on the RealSimGear Cirrus GCU will not work (everything else still will)

-The Laminar G1000 is a generic version of the G1000 avionics suite, therefore none of the Cirrus Perspective specific features are available such as:
+The Laminar G1000 is a generic version of the G1000 avionics suite, therefore none of the Cirrus Perspective-specific features are available such as:

 No Engine page in the MFD